Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 The `/tmp` directory on the compute nodes resides in memory.
 The memory used for `/tmp` is included in the job memory allocation.
-If you use `/tmp`, you must allocate memory for it in order to avoid running out of memory.
+If you use `/tmp`, you must allocate memory for it to avoid running out of memory.

 Data storage on LUMI is provided by the [LUMI-P][lumip] parallel file system hardware partition, the [LUMI-F][lumif] flash based parallel file system